 Patty Smith lives in South Carolina with her husband, Buddy Smith.
 She is involved in Al-Anon and other 12-step groups.
 Patty embraces holistic health, which emphasizes the physical, emotional and spiritual aspects of life.
-She earned a Master8217;s Degree in health coaching from International Health Coach University.
-Her 8220;been there, done that8221; experience helps clients find their own way to lasting health and wellness.
+She earned a Master’s Degree in health coaching from International Health Coach University.
+Her “been there, done that” experience helps clients find their own way to lasting health and wellness.

 Grayson: My mother called me one day to ask if she could write about me.
 I said she could write whatever she wanted.
 She called back a few minutes later and asked if I wanted to write it with her, and I said sure, not really knowing what a project it would be.

 Patty: It is important to me to share my experience through heartache in order to help others find this same hope for themselves.
-I want to help others who struggle with their child8217;s addiction 8211; not knowing if they will ever get better.
+I want to help others who struggle with their child’s addiction – not knowing if they will ever get better.
 Sharing how I learned to be okay, when those around me are not okay.

 Patty: For me, the hardest part of writing this book was reading what my son wrote.
 He shared some stories of his addiction that I did not know about.
 I did not know the extent of his pain until now and learning of his childhood trauma through writing the book was hard.